Great Compact Discs: Sun Ra

 Sun Ra and His Arkestra, Bad and Beautiful

-Recorded 1961; originally released 1972, reissued 1992 as one of a "two-for" with We Travel the Spaceways [see above]; reissued 2014 (Discogs) as a download with one bonus track
+Recorded 1961; released 1972; reissued 1992 as one of a "two-for" with We Travel the Spaceways [see above]; reissued 2014 as a download (Discogs) with one bonus track: ‘Street of Dreams’

 ~